31550xA/ElderScrollsCreator/docs/README.md

 * Guest user access

-* User-assigned parameters for character attributes
+* User-assigned parameters for character attributes and skills

 * Character class selection

-* Class validation using images

 ## Future Features

-* Ability to save character to database for future alterations/use
+* Ability to create an account and associate characters with users

 * Log-in capability and complete user authentication

-* Create Account capability

-* Additional perks and specific skills earned
+* Perk Allocation and dependencies

+* Print Character Plan

 ## How to Use:

-These are the steps necessary to get the rails app up and running on your machine.
+These are the steps necessary to get the rails app up and running on your machine:

-About the app:

 * Ruby version: